thephpleague/omnipay/README.md

         print_r($errors);
     }

 Some gateways will require more fields be present, as well or instead of the standard ones above.
-Perhaps it is easier if this error handling is managed inside the gateway library instead?
+It may be easier if error handling is removed from the `CreditCard` object and left entirely up to the gateway library.

 # Gateway Methods